Manusharma24/Human-resources-dashboard/Readme.md

 ---
 <h2><a class="anchor" id="dataset"></a>Dataset</h2>

-- Excel and CSV file located in `/data/` folder
+- CSV file located in `/data/` folder
 - Used python script to grnerate dataset.

 ---